Cataract Exams & Management in Salisbury, NC

 Nuclear cataracts occur in the center of your clear crystalline lens.
 When they first develop, symptoms may only affect your visual quality, like causing nearsightedness or even a slight improvement in your overall vision.
 But over time, your lens may develop a yellow or brown color, leading to vision problems.

-Cortical cataracts first develop as small wedge-shape streaks on the outside edges of your lens.
+Cortical cataracts first develop as small wedge-shaped streaks on the outside edges of your lens.
 As it develops, these wedges eventually grow to cover the entire lens, leading to poor vision quality.

 Posterior cataracts are different in that they develop at the back of your lens, directly in the path of light entering your eyes.
 This form of cataracts, which could develop faster than other cataract types, can affect your near vision and even cause glare and halos from light sources.